Rigidity and compactness with constant mean curvature in warped product manifolds: Introduction

 \subsection{Further directions}

+Heintze--Karcher type inequalities for smooth strictly mean convex hypersurfaces are proved in general substatic manifolds with horizon boundary in \cite{LiXiaJDG,fogagnoloPinamonti}.
+These results, whose proof relies on an elliptic method rather than on geodesic flows, generalize those proved in \cite{brendle}.
+More recently, the analysis of the equality case for these more general inequalities in \cite{BorghiniFogagnoloPinamonti} leads to the extension of the rigidity statement of constant mean curvature hypersurfaces in \emph{all} substatic warped products, namely those satisfying (H0)-(H3), hence completely dropping the hypothesis (H4).
+In view of this recent development, it is natural to ask if our rigidity result, Theorem \ref{thm main}, can be also proved in this more general class of warped product manifolds.
+Attacking this problem by employing an approach similar to that of \cite{BorghiniFogagnoloPinamonti}, requires an elliptic method to be developed in the singular setting of Theorem \ref{thm main}.

-A natural question is that of obtaining quantitative estimates for almost-CMC boundaries, both in the Brendle class and on space forms.
+Another natural question is that of obtaining quantitative estimates for almost-CMC boundaries, both in the Brendle class and on space forms.
 In this direction we mention the recent results on space forms \cite{ciraoloVezzoniIND,ciraoloRoncoroniVezzoni}, where, based on the moving planes method, sharp decays are obtained under a ``bubbling-preventing'' exterior/interior ball assumption.
-There are alternative proofs of the Heintze--Karcher type inequalities behind Brendle's theorem, based on integral identities rather than on geodesic flows, that have been developed, for example, in \cite{LiXiaJDG,fogagnoloPinamonti}.
-Correspondingly, non-sharp quantitative estimate have been derived in \cite[Theorem 1.3]{scheuer} on space forms, and in \cite[Theorem 1.4]{scheuerXia22} on a sub-class of Brendle's class (which still includes the model manifolds from General Relativity).
+Non-sharp quantitative estimate have been derived in \cite[Theorem 1.3]{scheuer} on space forms, and in \cite[Theorem 1.4]{scheuerXia22} on a sub-class of Brendle's class (which still includes the model manifolds from General Relativity).
 Both these results require bounds on the $C^{2,\beta}$-geometry of the considered boundaries (in addition to interior ball conditions), and the resulting stability constants (together with the non-sharp stability exponents in the case of \cite[Theorem 1.4]{scheuerXia22}) depend to the particular $\beta$ under consideration.
 For this reason the compactness result in Theorem \ref{thm compactness 1} is entirely new even on smooth boundaries, as it does not require any uniform control on their geometry.

 {\bf Acknowledgements:} FM wishes to thank Claudio Arezzo for having introduced him to the framework considered in this work.
-FM is supported by NSF-DMS RTG 1840314, NSF-DMS FRG 1854344, and NSF-DMS 2000034.
-MS acknowledges support of the INDAM-GNSAGA project "Analisi Geometrica: Equazioni alle Derivate Parziali e Teoria delle Sottovarietà".
+FM is supported by NSF-DMS RTG 1840314, NSF-DMS FRG 1854344, NSF-DMS 2000034, and NSF-DMS 2247544.
+MS acknowledges support of the INDAM-GNSAGA project "Analisi Geometrica: Equazioni alle Derivate Parziali e Teoria delle Sottovarietà" and PRIN project no.\ 20225J97H5.